debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ## Module 4 - WAL Parsing Engine
 ### Preface and Goal
 This module contains the core technical contribution of the connector.
-Every Debezium connector receives change events from the database through a structured network protocol.
 In SQLite the only source of change information is the WAL file (a binary file of raw database page images with no row-level structure).

 The goal of this module is to extract row-level INSERT, UPDATE, and DELETE events with correct before and after values directly from the raw WAL binary without issuing any additional queries to the database.